Tech4DLab/eLasmobranc-appweb/README.md

 This application represents the integration and culmination of multiple prior tasks within the eLasmobranc project, including dataset construction and the development of artificial intelligence models.
 It provides a functional pipeline for the automatic analysis of large image collections, enabling elasmobranch detection, multi-level taxonomic classification and automated statistical reporting.

+You can watch the [video demonstration here](https://drive.google.com/file/d/1GMDdDeg_PeypzRlrc5bjVICbvN0bkrm-/view?usp=sharing), providing a walkthrough of all the system’s functionalities.

 ## 🏗️ 🐳 How to Run the Application

 <p>